juji/localog/README.md

 }
 ```

-Run it, on a terminal:
+Run the server, on a terminal:

 ```bash
 npm run localog